Chart Color Schemes

 The level of cultural diversity witnessed in Leichhardt was found to be above average when compared nationally for a number of language and cultural background related metrics

 Leichhardt's population showed high cultural diversity, with 29.8% born overseas and 20.5% speaking a language other than English at home.
-Christianity was the predominant religion in Leichhardt, accounting for 41.4%.
-Judaism was slightly overrepresented compared to Greater Sydney, with 0.5% of Leichhardt's population identifying as such.
+Christianity was the dominant religion in Leichhardt, at 41.4%.
+Judaism was overrepresented compared to Greater Sydney, accounting for 0.5% of Leichhardt's population versus 0.8%.

 Frequently Asked Questions - Diversity